PierreSenellart/provsql/studio/web/README.md

-# ProvSQL Studio — browser (PGlite) build
+# ProvSQL Playground — ProvSQL Studio in the browser

-A second distribution target for Studio: the same UI running **fully client-side** over an in-page PGlite (PostgreSQL + ProvSQL in WebAssembly), with no Flask server and no database connection.
-The PyPI `provsql-studio` package remains the canonical server product; this build shares its frontend assets.
+**ProvSQL Playground** is a second distribution target for Studio: the same UI running **fully client-side** over an in-page PGlite (PostgreSQL + ProvSQL in WebAssembly), with no Flask server and no database connection.
+The PyPI `provsql-studio` package remains the canonical server product; this build shares its frontend assets and rebrands the wordmark to "ProvSQL Playground".

 Status: **scaffold + working seed; full-Studio approach validated.**
 `demo.html` is a self-contained page that boots PGlite + ProvSQL and runs